quantumsage10/auth-service/readme.md

 ### git hooks

-- before pushing to git doing something with code like linting or formating
+- before commiting to git doing something with code like linting or formating
 - only pushing high quality code with fully linted or formated code
 - git formatter or linter for more safety

-> (husky pre-commit)
+> husky pre-commit
 - install from docs
 - npx husky init

 1. pre-commit file - npm test might create problem in git pushing code

+> lint-staged npm
+- install from docs
+- manually add command in the end of package.json